Emily Chambers for CoilLaw

 2. Don’t use your child as a friend or counselor during your divorce.

-• You need adults to help you emotionally through a divorce and your child needs to be a child.
-Find a peer, therapist, support group, or adult family member for you to talk to about the divorce and your emotional needs and let your kids be kids.
+- You need adults to help you emotionally through a divorce and your child needs to be a child.
+Find a peer, therapist, support group, or adult family member for you to talk to about the divorce and your emotional needs, and let your kids be kids.
+This is one of the most direct ways of helping children cope with divorce.

 3. Don’t speak about your ex in negative ways in front of your child.

-• This might be one of the hardest things to do, but it may have a drastic long-term effect on your child.
-Studies have shown that when parents are visibly angry and hostile through and following a divorce, their children often end up with emotional and behavioral issues into adulthood.
+This might be one of the hardest things to do, but it may have a drastic long-term effect on your child.
+Studies have shown that when parents speak poorly of each other in front of their children, the children begin to internalize those views and apply them to their own self-image.

 4. Don’t ask your child to pick sides or to keep secrets from the other parent.

-• This puts a lot of emotional trauma on a child.
-Barring a few exceptions, it is healthy for a child to love both of their parents, and it can be very damaging for them to feel like they have to choose.
+- Children should not be put in the middle of adult conflict.
+Don’t tell your child not to share things with the other parent or make them feel like they have to choose.
 Children are capable of being able to love both parents in divorce and should be allowed to do just that.

 5. Don’t use your child to “punish” your ex.

-• If you restrict your child’s parent time with their other parent because you are annoyed at something your ex did, it also punishes the child, not to mention that it could get you in legal trouble if you are in contempt of a court order by doing so.
-You need to separate the spouse relationship (and your relationship with him/her) from the parental relationship they have with your child.
+- If you restrict your child’s parent time with their other parent because you are annoyed at something your ex did, it also punishes the child, not to mention that it could get you in legal trouble if you are in contempt of a court order by doing so.
+You need to separate the spouse relationship (and your relationship with him or her) from the parental relationship they have with your child.

 Think About Hiring a Utah Divorce Attorney